nanojsx/nano/README.md

 ### Update/Re-render Component

 Nano-JSX does _never_ update the component automatically.
 You have to call `update()`.
-On every component you call `update()`, the root element needs to be a DOM element.
+On every component you call `update()`, the root element needs to be a DOM element or a Fragment with at least one DOM node as direct child.

 Also, there is no `this.state`, you can simply use any name you want ("data" in the example below).